 Get in touch

-If you’re interested in a workshop or would like to find out more about potential follow-up projects, please contact Ralph: email@example.com.
+If you’re interested in a workshop or would like to find out about the second phase of this initiative, starting early 2015, contact Ralph: [email protected].